 1. Retail Spaces: Douglas’ main commercial corridors, particularly along 35th Street, Martin Luther King Drive, and Cottage Grove Avenue, are home to a variety of retail businesses.
 These areas offer everything from local boutiques and restaurants to grocery stores and service-oriented businesses, catering to both residents and visitors.

-2. Office Spaces: Small office spaces are available in Douglas, particularly for healthcare providers, legal practices, non-profits, and professional services.
+2. Chicago Office Spaces: Small office spaces are available in Douglas, particularly for healthcare providers, legal practices, non-profits, and professional services.
 These offices are often located in historic buildings or newly developed mixed-use properties along major streets, providing convenient access for clients and employees.

 3. Mixed-Use Developments: Mixed-use properties are becoming more common in Douglas, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.